Skip to main content

 Auto-start

 Most operations auto-start the sandbox if it hasn’t been started yet.
-This makes the common
+In the common case, you create a sandbox and start using it.

 Context managers and start